emilsergiev/CaesarGuiApp/README.md

 - Exit -- exits the application.

-Under the "Settings" drop down menu you can select two options:
+Under the "Settings" drop down menu you can select one of the two (radio button) options:

 - English dictionary -- the default selected which uses a 10k English words dictionary to crack the encrypted code.

-- Brute force -- is the other option that you can select to get the 25 key versions of the encrypted text.
+- Brute force attack -- is the other option that you can select to get the 25 key variations of the encrypted text.

 Under the "Help" drop down menu currently there is only one option: